 - $15 per month for a single driver

 Linxup ELD Devices

-Thus, in the case of Linxup, there is a lot of anticipation of how well their ELDs will perform because their GPS systems are known to be quite reliable – something that in the trucking industry is incredible valuable.
+Thus, in the case of Linxup, there is a lot of anticipation of how well the ELDs will perform.
+Their GPS systems are known to be quite reliable – something that in the trucking industry is incredibly valuable.

-The key features that Linxup offers are 24/7 dedicated support along with free online resources.
-Many other companies that put out ELDs do not match Linxup in terms of what they offer.
+The key features that Linxup offers are 24/7 dedicated support, along with free online resources.
+And many other companies that put out ELDs do not match Linxup in terms of what they offer.

 Why People Love the Linxup ELD